Exact gauge fields from anti-de Sitter space: Exact Minkowskian gauge fields

 {\bf Acknowledgements}

 This work was supported by the Deutsche Forschungsgemeinschaft grant LE 838/19.
 KK is grateful to the Institute for Theoretical Physics at Leibniz University for support during the tenure of this project.
 SH thanks Mahir Ertürk for useful discussions.
+KK thanks Calum Ross for pointing out his related works and several insightful discussions.